surniaulula/wpsso-google-merchant-feed/readme.txt

 <!-- about -->

-The WPSSO Google Merchant Feeds add-on can retrieve product information from WPSSO Core Premium and provide maintenance free XML feeds for each available language (as dictated by Polylang, WPLM, or the installed WordPress languages).
+The WPSSO Google Merchant Feeds XML add-on can retrieve product information from WPSSO Core Premium and provide maintenance free XML feeds for each available language (as dictated by Polylang, WPLM, or the installed WordPress languages).

-There are no plugin or add-on settings to configure &mdash; the WPSSO Google Merchant Feeds add-on automatically retrieves all available product information in the language (aka locale) requested.
+There are no plugin or add-on settings to configure &mdash; the WPSSO Google Merchant Feeds XML add-on automatically retrieves all available product information in the language (aka locale) requested.

-A supported e-commerce plugin, like WooCommerce or Easy Digital Downloads, is suggested but not required &mdash; the WPSSO Google Merchant Feeds add-on can also retrieve custom product information entered in the WordPress editor Document SSO metabox.
+A supported e-commerce plugin, like WooCommerce or Easy Digital Downloads, is suggested but not required &mdash; the WPSSO Google Merchant Feeds XML add-on can also retrieve custom product information entered in the WordPress editor Document SSO metabox.
 WooCommerce product variations and additional WooCommerce product attributes are fully supported.

 <h3>An XML Feed for Each Language</h3>

 Google merchant XML feeds for WooCommerce, Easy Digital Downloads, and custom products are automatically created for each available language (as dictated by Polylang, WPLM, or the installed WordPress languages).

-After activating the WPSSO Google Merchant Feeds add-on, see the SSO &gt; Google Merchant Feeds settings page for a complete list of available feed URLs.
+After activating the WPSSO Google Merchant Feeds XML add-on, see the SSO &gt; Google Merchant Feeds settings page for a complete list of available feed URLs.

 <!-- /about -->